APPLY & FAQs

 How will COVID-19 impact the program?

 We hope to run the program on our Newton campus.
 Similar to many schools and organizations, WPS will be following federal and local guidance on safe and responsible programming.
 We are prepared to follow any restrictions that limit in-person activities.
-Last year, we shifted and ran our program remotely.
+In our pilot year we shifted and ran our program remotely.
 We will do that again–if necessary.

 If the program is all or partially online, will I have to provide my own device?